-The Group uses derivatives in managing funds through deposits linked to the yen-dollar exchange rate.
-Other monetary receivables and payables denominated in foreign currencies are also exposed to the risk of foreign exchange rate fluctuations.
+Monetary receivables and payables denominated in foreign currencies are exposed to the risk of foreign exchange rate fluctuations.

 - 3) Management system for risks associated with financial instruments - a.
 Management of credit risk (such as risk associated with nonfulfillment of contracts by business partners) For operating receivables, the Group has sales staff to periodically monitor the status of major business partners and manage due dates and balances for each business partner in accordance with internal regulations and other rules, while striving to quickly notice and mitigate any concerns on the collection of claims that might be caused by a business partner's deteriorated financial conditions, etc. - b.
-Management of market price fluctuation risk

-The Group strives to periodically obtain fair values and other information to mitigate risks. - c.
-Management of foreign currency risk (fluctuation risk from foreign exchange, interest and others) Derivative transactions are conducted within the limits of the resolution of the Board of Directors, and the monthly performance is reported at the Board of Directors meeting.
-For monetary receivables and payables denominated in foreign currencies, exchange fluctuations are monitored and reported at a monthly meeting of the Board of Directors. - 4) Supplementary explanation regarding fair values of financial instruments
+Management of market price fluctuation risk The Group strives to periodically obtain fair values and other information to mitigate risks. - Management of foreign currency risk (fluctuation risk from foreign exchange, interest and others) For monetary receivables and payables denominated in foreign currencies, exchange fluctuations are monitored. - 4) Supplementary explanation regarding fair values of financial instruments